pengzhao-life/CarND-Kidnapped-Vehicle-Project/ProjectDescription.md

-#Kidnapped Vehicle --- Particle Filter based Localization

-[image1]: ./result/result.png "result"
+# Overview

-This project is the Localization course in Udacity's Self-Driving Car Nanodegree.
-The vechicle localization is achieved by using a Particle Filter.
+This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Content
+#### Submission
-Source code is in `src` directory.
-ProjectDescription.md is the original readme for the course.
-Check it for project details.
+All you will need to submit is your `src` directory.
+You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).

+## Project Introduction
+Your robot has been kidnapped and transported to a new location!
+Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

+In this project you will implement a 2 dimensional particle filter in C++.
+Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step your filter will also get observation and control data.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)